automl/symbolic-explanations-hpo/README.md

 # Symbolic Explanations for Hyperparameter Optimization

-Symbolic explanations can provide explicit formulas quantifying the relation between hyperparameter values and model performance by applying symbolic regression to meta-data collected with Bayesian optimization.
+Symbolic explanations can provide explicit formulas quantifying the relation between hyperparameter values and model performance by applying symbolic regression to meta-data collected with Bayesian optimization:
 ![Approach.](./figures/approach.png)

 ## Installation

-You can create an environment with the required packages using anaconda and the `environment.yml` file as demonstrated in the following:
+You can create an environment with all required packages using anaconda and the `environment.yml` file as demonstrated in the following:

 ```